Hereby, Airlines for Europe (A4E) takes the opportunity to submit feedback on the EU emissions trading system — updated rules for aviation (Roadmap).

 A4E airlines are ready and willing to contribute to making the European Green Deal a success and willing to contribute to the decarbonization effort.
 European airlines recognize the role they should play in the decarbonization of the EU and the central role the EU ETS plays in reducing CO2 emissions in the EU.

 Very soon, the EU will have to decide how to continue with the EU ETS from the beginning of the CORSIA pilot offsetting phase.
-The lack of clarity over the presence of the EU ETS alongside CORSIA needs to be addressed, especially with regards to international intra-EEA flights which are, as matters stand, subject to both schemes.
+The lack of clarity over the presence of the EU ETS alongside CORSIA needs to be addressed, especially with regard to international intra-EEA flights which are, as matters stand, subject to both schemes.
 According to Annex 16, Vol. IV, this issue is clear: All EU states have agreed to join CORSIA from its inception, which regulates all international routes between participating states.
 Hence, emissions from international intra-EU flights are clearly subject to offsetting under CORSIA.

 Many of the international flights currently covered by the EU ETS will also be in the scope of CORSIA from 2021.
-The scope of the EU ETS application to aviation should therefore by very clearly defined going forward as the same tonne of CO2 should not be accounted for under multiple schemes.
+The scope of the EU ETS application to aviation should therefore be very clearly defined going forward as the same tonne of CO2 should not be accounted for under multiple schemes.

 Recognizing the EU’s willingness to review its CO2 emissions targets for 2030 and 2050, there is an opportunity to rethink the way that intra-European ambition and policy can co-exist and complement CORSIA.
 We believe future policy should be built on CORSIA rather than trying to ‘shoe-horn’ CORSIA into the EU ETS model.